Brigadier General Charles E. McGee scholarship

 The Colonel Charles E. McGee Scholarship is an annual scholarship granted by funds endowed to Columbia College to help a qualified veteran student achieve their educational goal.
 This scholarship was established in 2010 to honor Col. Charles McGee ’78 USAF (retired) who was a Tuskegee Airman, one of a select group of black World War II fighter pilots who shattered stereotypes.
-In his extraordinarily long career, he also commanded a fighter squadron in the Philippines, a reconnaissance squadron at now-defunct Richards-Gebaur Air Force Base just south of Kansas City, and holds the Air Force fighter combat record of 409 missions and 1151 combat hours.
+In his extraordinarily long career, he also commanded a fighter squadron in the Philippines, and a reconnaissance squadron at now-defunct Richards-Gebaur Air Force Base near Kansas City.
+He holds the Air Force fighter combat record of 409 missions and 1151 combat hours.

 The Col. Charles McGee Scholarship recognizes the efforts of a veteran student who embodies the spirit and courage of Col. McGee as he/she served our country and is now pursuing a college education.

-Any undergraduate or graduate Columbia College student classified as a veteran (no longer serving and honorably discharged) who is degree-seeking with a minimum of 2.5 GPA attending a Columbia College campus and/or dependent of a veteran.
+Any undergraduate or graduate Columbia College student classified as a veteran (no longer serving and honorably discharged) who is degree-seeking with a minimum of 2.5 GPA attending campus or a Columbia College venue and/or dependent of a veteran.

 Applications must be completed by the student.